jack1232/wgpu03/README.md

 # Rust *wgpu* Graphics Programming: Step-By-Step (3)
 ## Create First Triangle with the *wgpu* API

-This is the source code for the third videos of the series on step-by-step Rust *wgpu* graphics programming.
+This is the source code for third video of the YouTube series on step-by-step Rust *wgpu* graphics programming.

 This sample *wgpu* app creates a colorful triangle.
 The output from this app is shown in the following image.